MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

     az vm generalize --resource-group <myResourceGroup> --name <MyVM>
     ```

 5. Create a VM Image based on the generalized image.
-When performing these steps to update an existing scaleset image, make note of the image id url in the output.
+When performing these steps to update an existing scaleset image, make note of the image ID url in the output.

     ```azurecli
     az image create  --resource-group <myResourceGroup> --name <MyImage> --source <MyVM>